MonsieurCactus/kakulderabzahlendegeometrie/README.md

 * [[C](https://archive.org/details/collectedmathema01cayluoft)] works of Sir Arthur Cayley
 * [[D](https://archive.org/details/CollectedPapersOfG.H.Hardy-Volume1)] works of GH Hardy
 * [[E](https://archive.org/details/leconegrarecher00leberich)] Leçons sur l'intégration et la recherche des fonctions primitives (Henri Lebesgue)
+* [[F](https://archive.org/details/lezionidigeomet00unkngoog)] Lezioni di Geometria Differenziale (Luigi Bianchi)

+These books are old and slightly incorrect, but they were innovative in their day and we can read them and still learn a lot.
+And I argue their modern counterparts have *not* replaced them.
+I imagne if we have stopped reading Shakespeare because now we have JK Rowling?
+I havent even read any of the Harry Potters except for chunks of the first one (and that was a Spanish translation).

+I don't want to be a mindless translator.
+For sum of money, I could go find a good German-to-English technical translator and in a few weeks she or he will be done and I will have my book.
+Thats not what I'm after.
+A nice role-model could be the Heath translation of [Euclid's Elements](https://archive.org/details/euclid_heath_2nd_ed) which has lots of commentary.
+Why lots of commentary? because I have something to say.
+Stuff that may not be in the original text at all.

 Lastly, if I had read so much as a paragraph each day and posted a translation on here, I would have been midway through both texts.